Non-Additive Ion Effects on the Coil-Globule Equilibrium of a Generic Polymer in Aqueous Salt Solutions: Result and Discussion

+{To rationalise these trends, we examine the polymer--SCN$^{-}$ and polymer--Na$^{+}$ preferential binding coefficients (see Eq.~\ref{eq:prefbind}).
+Figure~\ref{fig:pure_scn}(b) shows that $\Gamma_{\rm polymer-SCN^{-}}$ is positive at all concentrations except 0.3~m, indicating preferential accumulation of SCN$^{-}$ ions around the polymer.
+In contrast, $\Gamma_{\rm polymer-Na^{+}}$ is negative at all salt concentrations, indicating depletion of sodium ions from the polymer vicinity.
+These observations suggest that preferential accumulation of SCN$^{-}$ ions around the polymer is associated with the salting-in behavior observed at low NaSCN concentrations.
+The radius of gyration of the polymer exhibits similar qualitative trends, and its dependence on salt concentration is shown in Sec.~S7 of the Supplementary Information.}

-In contrast, $\Delta\Delta G^{\rm C\rightarrow G}$ decreases monotonically with increasing sodium sulfate concentration (Fig.~\ref{fig:na2so4}), indicating that salt addition shifts the equilibrium toward the globule state.
-The polymer–SO$_{4}^{2-}$ KBI remains smaller than the polymer–water KBI at all concentrations (Fig.~\ref{fig:na2so4}(c)), indicating depletion of sulfate ions from the polymer.
-The trends observed in Fig.~\ref{fig:pure_scn} and Fig.~\ref{fig:na2so4} are in qualitative agreement with experimental observations for aqueous single-salt solutions of Poly(N-isopropylacrylamide).\cite{cremert:2020} In particular, non-specific polymer–anion van der Waals interactions are sufficient to induce salting-in at low concentrations of weakly hydrated anions.
+In contrast, $\Delta\Delta G^{\rm C\rightarrow G}$ decreases monotonically with increasing sodium sulfate concentration (Fig.~\ref{fig:na2so4}(a)), indicating that salt addition shifts the coil--globule equilibrium toward the globule state. {Figure~\ref{fig:na2so4}(b) shows that both $\Gamma_{\rm polymer-Na^{+}}$ and $\Gamma_{\rm polymer-SO_{4}^{2-}}$ are negative and decrease monotonically with increasing salt concentration, indicating depletion of both ions from the vicinity of the polymer. }The trends observed in Fig.~\ref{fig:pure_scn} and Fig.~\ref{fig:na2so4} are in qualitative agreement with experimental observations for aqueous single-salt solutions of Poly(N-isopropylacrylamide).\cite{cremert:2020} These results further show that non-specific polymer-anion van der Waals interactions are sufficient to reproduce salting-in behaviour at low concentrations of weakly hydrated anions.